 Executive Officer Compensation.
 In 1996, the Company entered into employment contracts with Drs.
 Burger and Weller and Mr. Timmins, in 1997, Dr. Iversen, and, in 2000, Dr. Mason and Mr. Webber, that provides for a base annual compensation.
 The employment contracts are cancelable by the employee on sixty days notice and by AVI on thirty days notice or for cause (as defined in the agreement); provided, the employee will receive severance pay of one year's base salary following either termination without cause or, following a change in control (as defined in the agreement), voluntary termination by the employee.
-In addition, the employment agreements prevent any of them from competing with the Company or soliciting the employment of other individuals employed by the Company during their employment and for a period of one years thereafter, and assign inventions conceived by them to the Company.
+In addition, the employment agreements prevent any of them from competing with the Company or soliciting the employment of other individuals employed by the Company during their employment and for a period of one year thereafter.
+Under the employment agreement, they may not disclose the Company's confidential information to outsiders during employment and for a period of two years thereafter, and assign inventions conceived by them to the Company.